 When will term life insurance be available to you?

-That will depend on the exact details of your medical records, including dates, pathology information to provide you with accurate quotes.
+That will depend on the exact details of your health care records, including dates, and pathology information to provide you with accurate quotes.

 Note #1 – There are some stage 2 cancers that are insurable within 6 months of treatment.